tahaarshad/CCNA-Prep/Network-Troubleshooting.md

 - Step 4.
 Verify that the default gateway is correct.
     - R1# show ip route | include Gateway|0.0.0.0
     - C:\> route print (for windows)
+    - ipv6:
+        - R1 Routing Table = show ipv6 route
+        - PC1 Addressing = ipconfig
+        - Check R1 Interface Settings = show ipv6 interface GigabitEthernet 0/0/0. reveals that although the interface has an IPv6 address, it is not a member of the All-IPv6-Routers multicast group FF02::2.
+This means the router is not enabled as an IPv6 router.
+Therefore, it is not sending out ICMPv6 RAs on this interface.
+        - Correct R1 IPv6 Routing = R1 is enabled as an IPv6 router using the ipv6 unicast-routing command.
+The show ipv6 interface GigabitEthernet 0/0/0 command verifies that R1 is a member of ff02::2, the All-IPv6-Routers multicast group.
+        - Verify PC1 Has an IPv6 Default Gateway = ipconfig

-Step 5.
+- Step 5.
 Ensure that devices are determining the correct path from the source to the destination.
 Manipulate the routing information if necessary.
+    - show ip route
+    - The IPv4 and IPv6 routing tables can be populated by the following methods:
+Directly connected networks
+Local host or local routes
+Static routes
+Dynamic routes
+Default routes
+The process of forwarding IPv4 and IPv6 packets is based on the longest bit match or longest prefix match.
+The routing table process will attempt to forward the packet using an entry in the routing table with the greatest number of leftmost matching bits.
+The number of matching bits is indicated by the prefix length of the route.

-Step 6.
+- Step 6.
 Verify the transport layer is functioning properly.
 Telnet can also be used to test transport layer connections from the command line.
+    - able to ping but telnet is not working
-Step 7.
+- Step 7.
 Verify that there are no ACLs blocking traffic.
+    - show ip access-lists and show ip interfaces to verify
-Step 8.
+- Step 8.
 Ensure that DNS settings are correct.
 There should be a DNS server that is accessible.
+    - maually enter mapping= R1(config)# ip host ipv4-server 172.16.1.100